 Are you a nurse who is going to take the OET test soon?
 Worried about the speaking component?

-Concerned would-be test takers often ask whether we can predict topics for the OET Speaking sub-test.
-The answer is no, we cannot predict the topics.
+Concerned would-be test takers often ask whether we can predict speaking topics for the OET Speaking sub-test.
+The answer is no, we cannot predict the speaking topics.
 However, if you understand how OET Speaking works, you can prepare better for it.
 You can be rest assured that whatever task you are given in the speaking test, it will be reasonable and will not be beyond your capacity to handle it as a nurse.

 The OET Speaking sub-test requires you to participate in a role play with an examiner (called an interlocutor) who will play the role of a patient or a patient’s next-of-kin.
 For the nursing exam, the candidate should act out the role of a nurse and deal with whatever situation is presented on the role play card.

 You will be given a role play card with the situation and your task and you will have 3 minutes to prepare for it.
 During the actual role play, you will have to act out a conversation for about 5 minutes.
 The language, then, is sort of spontaneous and you are not expected to prepare mechanically for it.
 However, you can anticipate the sort of questions people may ask nurses or the sort of situations nurses may find themselves in because the OET is designed to simulate real-life healthcare situations.
 So, you can prepare some practical responses based on these.
 Read on.